abhiramasonny/jaithon/src/vm/jit/README.md

 worth making, is one line in `jitPic1Admissible`: drop a way whose `jitReturnKnown` is false, the same way it already drops one whose module version has moved.

+The smallest form of it is three classes in one list where exactly one method wraps, which is worth having written down because it is now a shape the fuzzer can draw: eight runs give `pic 3-way` eight times with all three checked, and with one of the three wrapping give `pic 1-way` twice, nothing six times, and the decline in all eight.
+A site does not lose the wrapping way.
+It loses the arm, and the loop around it.

 ---